Image from The Private Eye by Brian K. Vaughn and Marcos Martin

 There are two basic models of affective orientation towards popular culture.
 The first is the nerd, or more properly, the geek.
 I prefer the latter term because it shifts the focus away from content, comic books, sci-fi, etc, and towards the relationship of intense identification and pleasure; a relationship often summed up by the phrase "geek out."Framed in such a way the geek contrast nicely with the hipster, the latter is defined less by content, beards, bands from Brooklyn, etc., than by an affective relation of either irony or detachment.
 The hipster would not be caught dead wearing the band of the shirt that he is going to see, while the geek shows up at the convention in full costume of her favorite character.

 Despite these differences at the level of affect, one hot, one cool, the geek and the hipster are each engaged in the same Sisyphean task: they are each trying to preserve a singular relationship to a mass produced commodity.
 This can be seen in their common concern with origins, with what something originally meant.
-In geek culture this takes the form of an obsession with canon, with the original design or origin of a superhero, while in the world of the hipster this is the famous "I liked them before they were cool."
+In geek culture this takes the form of an obsession with canon, with the original design or origin of a superhero, while in the world of the hipster this is the famous "I liked their old stuff."
 The turn towards the origin is perhaps an attempt to preserve not so much the sanctity of original meaning, but original encounter--the first moment one discovered a new film, a new band.
 The initial enthusiasm and wonder of a first encounter is the basis of all attachments.
 On this axis geek and hipster can be differentiated on how they try to sustain an initial experience, a founding passion.
 Geeks hold onto that initial moment of fascination and wonder, extending them into various projects and recreations.
 Who can be bothered to care about the Star Wars prequels when they are working on braiding the wookie hair on their Boba Fett costume or arguing about fanfic.
 The hipster moves on, finds a new band that has not become too cool to be cool.
 Eventually this ceaseless movement, the seeking out the unspoiled and obscure, exhausts itself in irony.

 All of this can be understood as a critical rejoinder to Bernard Stiegler.
 One of the central ideas of Stiegler's critique of contemporary society is that the culture industry leads to a general disindividuation.
 Stiegler's argument on this point primarily focuses on the intersection of technology and memory.
 The more we watch the same things, listen to the same things, and remember the same things, the more that memory structures our future impressions.
 Experiences cease to be singular, individuated and become standardized, generic.
 There is perhaps no better confirmation of Stiegler's thesis than the rise of references in such "comedies" as Family Guy and the Scary Movie franchises in which the citation of some popular culture icon or image passes for humor.
 This form of humor only works, which is not to say it is funny, if people share the same references, if difficult father issues immediately connotes Darth Vader and so on.
 They are absolutely unintelligible to someone who has not consumed the same films or television programs.